timothepearce/laravel-time-series-docs/docs/quickstart.md

 ## Create your first projection

-Next we create a `Projection`, an Eloquent model with hidden capabilities we will explore in a minute.
+Next, we create a `Projection`, an Eloquent model with hidden capabilities we will explore in a minute.

 In this example, we will project the `User` model but fill free to use the model of your choice.